BudacaB/MindGeek/README.md

 - 'To make it efficient, it is desired to only call the URLs in the JSON file only once.'
   - in my algorithm will avoid fetching each image more than once

+- I need to parse the input JSON to some C# objects